jantimon/favicons-webpack-plugin/README.md

     // Generate a cache file with control hashes and
     // don't rebuild the favicons until those hashes change
     persistentCache: true,
-    // Inject the html into the html-webpack-plugin
+    // Inject the html into the html-webpack-plugin.
+Default true
     inject: true,
     // favicons configuration object.
 Support all keys of favicons (see https://github.com/haydenbleasel/favicons)
     config: {